albbaous/Dissertation/README.md

 -	$file represents the input genome file to be processed by Prokka.

+## Running move_fna.sh (for BUSCO analysis) and move_gff.sh (for Roary)

+- These create new directories which include only the files necessary for BUSCO and Roary analyses.

+-

 ## Running BUSCO

 - Download using: mamba install -c bioconda -c conda-forge busco=5.4.7